-One of the reasons Mike and I blog, is to force ourselves to be continually learning.
+One of the reasons Michael and I blog, is to force ourselves to be continually learning.
 I built the first version of my real estate waterfall model, because I wanted to better understand the mechanics of modeling an equity waterfall with IRR hurdles.
-Mike started his Understanding Leases Series, because there were nuances of modeling complicated (and less complicated) lease provisions that he wanted to understand better.
+Michael started his Understanding Leases Series, because there were nuances of modeling complicated (and less complicated) lease provisions that he wanted to understand better.
 Most of the ideas for my posts come from a curiosity to understand the why and how behind the things we do in commercial real estate.

 What is the S-Curve Method?